-Rest Hill Cemetery Name of Property County and State 10.
-Geographical Data Acreage of Property 7.7 acres Lebanon 314 NE UTM References (Place additional UTM references on a continuation sheet.)
-1 1 6 5 6 5 6 0 0 4 0 0 7 2 5 0 Northing Zone Easting Northing 4 Verbal Boundary Description (Describe the boundaries of the property on a continuation sheet.)
+Rest Hill Cemetery Wilson Co County and Sta unty, TNate 10.
+Geographical Data Acreage of Property7.7 acres Lebanon 314 NE UTM References (Place additional UTM references on a continuation sheet.)
+1 1 4 [] [ asting Northing 4 [] [asting Northing Verbal Boundary Description (Describe the boundaries of the property on a continuation sheet.)
 Boundary Justification (Explain why the boundaries were selected on a continuation sheet.)
-11. Form Prepared By name/title Carroll Van West and Janice Allen organization MTSU Center for Historic Preservat ion date 9/30/92 telephone615-898-2947 city or town Murfreesboro state TN zip code 37132 Additional Documentation Submit the following items with the completed form: Continuation Sheets Maps A USGS map (7.5 or 15 minute series) indicating t he property's location.
-A Sketch map for historic districts and properties I naving large acreage or numerous resources.
-Photographs Representative black and white photographs of the ne property.
-Additional items (Check with the SHPO or FPO for any additional items) Property Owner (Complete this item at the request of SHPO or FPO.) name Wilson County Civic League C/O Harry y V at son street & number Box 1231 city or town Lebanon state TN zip code 37087 Paperwork Reduction Act Statement: This information is being collected ed for applications to the National Register of Historic Places to nominate
+11. Form Prepared By name/title Carroll Van West and Janice Allen organization MTSU Center for Historic Preservation date 9/30)/92 street & number Box 80, MTSU telephone615 5-898-2947 city or town Murfreesboro state TN zip code 37132 Additional Documentation Submit the following items with the completed form: Continuation Sheets Maps • portu's location A USGS map (7.5 or 15 minute series) indicating the pro A Sketch map for historic districts and properties having Photographs large acreage of the merous resources.
+Representative black and white photographs of the pro- pertv porty: Additional items (Check with the SHPO or FPO for any additional items) Property Owner (Complete this item at the request of SHPO or FPO.) name Wilson County Civic League C/O Harry Wat son street & number Box 1231 telephone6 15-444-3175 city or town Lebanon Paperwork Reduction Act Statement: This information is being collected for a properties for listing or determine eligibility for listing, to list properties, and to a a benefit in accordance with the National Historic Preservation Act, as amended mend existing listings.
+Re